-Step 4: Launch Group Policy Editor from Start
+Step 4: Launch Group Policy Editor from the Start

 After the installation is complete, restart your computer.
 Now, you will have Group Policy Editor enabled.
 Just search for

-gpedit on Start and you will see it in search results.
+gpedit on Start and you will see it in the search results.

 Now you can use it to do some advanced troubleshooting on your Windows 10 Home.